 The Society provides a forum for those who are interested in the history, languages, cultures and religions of Asia to meet and exchange ideas.
 It offers lectures and seminars and it provides facilities for research and publishing.

-The Library.
-This contains books and journals on a wide variety of subjects concerning Asia.
+The Library: This contains books and journals on a wide variety of subjects concerning Asia.
 All collections are on closed access, so material is brought to visitors in the reading room.
-Fellows of the Society are able to borrow books.
-Students and researchers are welcome to consult material by prior appointment.
+Fellows of the Society are able to borrow modern books.
+Students and researchers are welcome to consult material.

-The Collections.
-These include Persian, Arabic, Pali, Sanskrit, Malay and Javanese manuscripts.
-There is also an important collection of paintings, prints and drawings generously donated by fellows.
+The Collections: These include Persian, Arabic, Pali, Sanskrit, Malay and Javanese manuscripts.
+There is also an important collection of paintings, prints and drawings generously donated by fellows as well as photographs and slides, maps, personal papers, special collections, and institutional archives.
 Loans are frequently made to exhibitions.

-The Journal.
-This has been published since 1834 and is produced three times a year.
+The Journal: This has been published since 1834 and is produced four times a year.
 It has an international reputation and is published for the Society by Cambridge University Press.